L&T CEO appointed as chairman of National Safety Council

-New Delhi, Feb 4 (IANS) The Ministry of Labour and Employment has appointed S.N.
+New Delhi: The Ministry of Labour and Employment has appointed S.N.
 Subrahmanyan, CEO and Managing Director, L&T Ltd, as the Chairman of the National Safety Council for a period of three years.

 Subrahmanyan is an engineer who has spearheaded the infrastructure business of L&T for several years, making it the country's largest construction organisation, ranked 14th in the world.